-Elk and Cameron Counties - DISCOVER partners implemented by the Community Education Council for Elk and Cameron Counties
+Elk and Cameron Counties - DISCOVER partners implemented by the Community Education Council for Elk and Cameron Counties the implementation of their Chapter 339 Guidance Counseling plans.

 McKean and Potter Counties - Business and Education Connect implemented by the Potter County Community Education Council.